-Lo Schiavo Genealogica is thrilled to offer a series of webinars about tips on doing Italy ancestry research!
+Lo Schiavo Genealogica, LLC is thrilled to offer a series of webinars about tips on doing Italy ancestry research!
 Sessions offered cover a wide assortment of topics ranging from how to evaluate evidence to understanding records to how to access archives.

 This is a four part webinar series for the intermediate researcher in Italian genealogy.
 We discuss four case studies through which you’ll learn about research, sources, and evaluating genealogical evidence in Italian records.
 (Level: Intermediate)